cadop/dhart/docs/C# Documentation/markdown/3_graph_generator.md

 ![Checking For Success](../assets/walkthroughs/unity/3_graph_generator/checking_for_success.PNG)

-Now, if the graph fails to generate we will get a nice error message instead of later getting a null reference exception when we try to interact with it.
+Now, if the graph fails to generate, Unity will print our nice error message and stop executing the script instead of later throwing a null reference exception when we try to interact with it.

 ### Retrieving A list of nodes

-If the code has advanced past the null check, that means the GraphGenerator was successful and G now contains a graph of the accessible space on Plane.
-For this demo we will get a list of all nodes within the graph, and print them to get an idea of where this graph traversed.
+If the code has advanced past the null check, that means the GraphGenerator was successful and G now contains a graph of the accessible space on Plane using our settings.
+For this tutorial we will get a list of all nodes within the graph, and print them to get an idea of where this graph traversed.

 ``` C#
         // Get a list of nodes from the graph and print them.